Investing In Real Estate With Your IRA

 So there is a barrier that they have to have in place… and that’s the custodian.

 The custodian is usually the Self-Directed IRA company who you have your IRA with.
-They act as the “go-between” when you’re going to make an investment.
-Many custodians have guidelines on what you can invest in, how long it will take for you to actually make your money work for you once they approve the investment… etc. Some custodians are more passive… and let you actually have a checkbook where you can write checks from your SD-IRA to make investments.
+They act as the “go-between” when you’re going to invest.
+Many custodians have guidelines on what you can invest in, how long it will take for you to make your money work for you once they approve the investment… etc. Some custodians are more passive… and let you have a checkbook where you can write checks from your SD-IRA to make investments.

 You should do your homework and find the custodian that’s right for you.